BrookeB-C/mythicTalesBMS/docs/features/keg-inventory-basics.md

   - When POST `{base}/assign` with `kegId` and `venueId`
   - Then response is 200 with `status=DISTRIBUTED` and `assignedVenueId=venueId`
   - And a 403 is returned if the user’s brewery scope does not match either the keg or the venue
+  - And a 422 is returned if the keg is in an incompatible state (e.g., TAPPED/BLOWN)

 - Receive
   - Given a keg assigned to a venue (DISTRIBUTED)